 I am not going to get into dry-curing salami in this section, as that’s an advanced discussion.
 But this is the basic equipment you need for making your own burger, fresh sausage and jerky.

 First you need a good grinder.
 If you are just starting out and happen to have a Kitchenaid stand mixer, the KitchenAid grinder attachment works fine for small batches; it’s what I used for years.
 But if you process more than, say, a deer a year, you really ought to spring for a good grinder.
-My favorite is the Weston No. 8 grinder.
-This is a 1/2 horsepower beast that will make quick work of anything you can stuff into it.
+My favorites are the Weston No. 8 grinder. and the various commercial grade grinders from The Sausage Maker.
+These grinders make quick work of anything you can stuff into it.

-My absolute favorite part of this grinder is the fact that you can buy all sorts of different dies for it, so you can grind as fine as 3.5 mm, which is almost an emulsified sausage, all the way to 12 mm, which great for that first grind in sausage-making.
+My absolute favorite part of these grinders is the fact that you can buy all sorts of different dies for them, so you can grind as fine as 3.5 mm, which is almost an emulsified sausage, all the way to 12 mm, which great for that first grind in sausage-making.

 As for a sausage stuffer, you can’t go wrong with The Sausage Maker’s 5-pound stuffer.
 If you plan on linking your sausages, you really, really need a dedicated stuffer — running ground meat through the auger of your grinder can destroy its texture.